christianfrech/KMC_cpp/README.md

 ## KMC_cpp

 This is a C++ and python library for both serial and parallel implementations of the BKL (rejection-free) Kinetic Monte Carlo algorithm.
 The lattice is specifically constructed for a BCC crystalline system, and the moves/actions in the system include vacancy-mediated diffusion along the {111} and {100} axes, as well as stripping at a pre-specified interface.
+Periodic boundary conditions can be applied or an interface (non-periodic) can be specified in the input file.

+Pre-defined regions corresponding to defects or interfaces can be specified in the input file as well, with their own energy relative to the bulk and migration barriers.
+The regions can either correspond to a rectangular prism shape or a custom shape specified via an input file.
+Future developments will incoporate defects and their energetic effects on vacancy movement as well.

 ### Format of the input file